IPESE/REHO/documentation/sections/Overview.rst

 The task of optimally designing and scheduling energy systems with a high share of renewable energies is complex and computationally demanding.
 REHO includes machine learning techniques to cluster yearly input data to typical periods.
-The model operates in the conventional way with typical periods of 24 hours, but can be freely adapted to a finer or coarser ganularity as required.
+The model operates in the conventional way with typical periods of 24 hours, but can be freely adapted to a finer or coarser granularity as required.

 Energy communities